tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Jun 23 2007

-Leif Kuphal (a 21-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Leif Kuphal (a 21-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Leif Kuphal had extensive experience in preaching his views to theists.
 He was not afraid.
 As Leif Kuphal entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Leif Kuphal used religious teachings and beliefs to suggest that everyone is part of one Collective Consciousness.
 Leif Kuphal argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.